KMarshland/hab-predictor/README.md

 ```

 ## Development
-The simplest way to get it up and running will is to use the Docker Container.
+The simplest way to get it up and running will is to use the Docker Container by running `docker-compose up`.

 Otherwise:
 1. install Rails and Rust
 2. `bundle install`